Popular Instagram automation services Instagress and Mass Planner have hit the dust. How do you automate your Instagram strategy now?

 I’ve got you covered.

 If you’ve got the time to dedicate to Instagram everyday, doing all your following, liking and commenting yourself is definitely the way to go.
+But you can hire someone to do it for you cheaply — and this doesn’t violate Instagram’s TOS.

 It’s the most authentic option, and you’ll be able to target your ideal audience even better than if you used an automated bot (plus build real relationships with your potential customers).